CSCfi/csc-user-guide/docs/apps/ansys.md

 ## License

 AAESS products are proprietary software.
-CSC - IT Center for Science Ltd. has these licences available on CSC's server platforms.
+CSC - IT Center for Science Ltd. has these licenses available on CSC's server platforms.
 The licenses are only for academic use.
 See about use limitations from link given below (Ansys Academic - Terms and Conditions), and there, LICENSING AND TERM OF USE.

 ## Available